FACTBOX-Recent attacks on Indian military personnel | Law-Order

 - India

-Four soldiers were killed in a firing incident at a military station in the Indian border state of Punjab early on Wednesday, officials said, adding that a search for the shooters was in progress.
+Four soldiers were killed in firing at a military base in the Indian border state of Punjab early on Wednesday, the army said, and a search for the shooters was in progress.

 Following are the major attacks on Indian military bases in the last few years: Aug.
 2022 - Militants attack an Indian army post in Rajouri in the disputed Kashmir region, killing three soldiers, while two attackers died in the shootout.

 Feb.
-2019 - A suicide bomber rammed a car into a bus carrying Indian paramilitary police, killing 44 of them in the deadliest attack in decades on security forces in the disputed region.
+2019 - A suicide bomber rammed a car into a bus carrying Indian paramilitary police in Pulwama in Kashmir, killing 44 of them in the deadliest attack in decades on security forces in the region.
 Nov.
 2016 - Militants attacked an army base at Nagrota near Jammu city, killing seven security personnel and taking hostages in the military base.

+Oct.
+2016 - At least six militants attacked an Indian army camp in Baramulla in Kashmir, killing one border guard.
+Sept.
+2016 - Four gunmen burst into a brigade headquarters in the town of Uri in Kashmir, killing 18 Indian soldiers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)